openHPI/codeocean/docs/LOCAL_SETUP.md

 ### Start CodeOcean

-For the development environment, two server processes are required: the Rails server for the main application and a Webpack server providing JavaScript and CSS assets.
+For the development environment, three server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets, and the Solid Queue supervisor to process background jobs.

 1. Webpack dev server: